 Video Talking about teenage depression

 If you’re worried about your teenage child and depression, talking about it is an important first step.
 In this video demonstration with actors, a father talks with both a friend and then with his son.
 This shows how to start the conversation and support your child.
-A professor of child and adolescent psychiatry explains why the positive methods shown are good ways to tackle teenage depression.
+A professor of child and adolescent psychiatry explains why the positive methods shown here are good ways to start tackling teenage depression.

 If your child tells you he’s having persistent thoughts about hurting himself or that he wants to die, seek urgent professional help.
 Call Lifeline on 131 114